tecunningham/tecunningham.github.io/_drafts/two-systems.md

 The general point is that information is aggregated in a hierarchy -- each level draws inferences and passes them up to the next level -- and some information is necessarily lost in that process.
 What's more, conscious reasoning is relatively recent: human fore-brains emerged over the last 200,000 years, while mammals have been around for 400 million years.

 # Applications

 Returning to the initial examples, we can apply the sniffer-dog theory.

 **(1) Judging the distance of an object.** It's easy to get a feeling for how far away something is, but the process is actually very complicated.
-Our judgments are affected by dozens of different details: the colour, shape, blur of an image, the parallax between the eyes, and the contraction in the lens of the eye needed to bring the image into focus.
-Most of this inference is done pre-consciously in the brain.
+Our judgments are affected by dozens of different details: the colour, shape, the blur of the image on the eye, the parallax between the eyes, and the contraction in the lens of the eye needed to bring the image into focus.
+Most of this inference is entirely unconscious -- we just get a sense of how far off an object is, without knowing what contributed to that sense.

-Explains:
+This explains a few observations:

 1. We have certain predictable biases in our estimates of distance.
 The blurriness of an object is ordinarily a good cue for its distance, but on foggy days everything is blurry, and so on foggy days people systematically overestimate distances.
 For the same basic reason people tend to overestimate the distance of blue objects, and overestimate the weight of cold objects.
 2. Failure to introspect laws;